Farmers' Consumer Awareness Day - September

 Interesting Facts

-• There are about 2 million farms in the United States.
+• There are about 2 million farms throughout the United States.

-• More than half of agricultural production comes from family-type farms.
+• More than half of all U.S. agricultural production comes from family-run farms.

-When is Farmers’ Consumer Awareness Day celebrated in 2023?
+When is Farmers’ Consumer Awareness Day in 2025?

 Farmers’ Consumer Awareness Day is observed on the second Saturday of September each year.